 If movement is along grid nodes and you have large areas of uniformly weighted nodes, Jump Point Search jumps ahead in the grid instead of processing nodes one by one.
-Read about the algorithm here and here.
+Think of it as constructing the waypoint graph dynamically.
+Read about the algorithm here and here and here.
 Read a discussion of JPS pros and cons here.

 Another generality in weighted graphs is the weights (varying movement costs).
 Dijkstra’s Algorithm and A* analyze the weights when finding the paths.
 Many situations don’t call for weights, and set them to 1 everywhere.
 This suggests that there’s additional efficiency gains that we could get if you have uniform movement costs in your map.
 For example, Breadth First Search is a better choice than Dijkstra’s Algorithm if you don’t need weights.

 If your movement costs are uniform, or in a narrow range, consider these:

 - Use a priority queue with bins to take advantage of the limited range of movement costs.
 For example, if using Dijkstra’s Algorithm, if your current node has priority p, the OPEN set will contain priorities from p to p+E, where E is the maximum movement cost.
 You don’t need a priority queue that supports arbitrary priorities.
 You can use binning to create a more efficient data structure, the same way that radix sort can be faster than quicksort.